SilkRose/Pony/src/stories/love-licks/love-licks.md

 Pinkie hugs me, letting me know she understands.

-I write down 'Hug: A hug.'
+I write down, 'Hug: A hug.'

 Pinkie looks back and forth from me to the board, thinking.